rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

     ```

 ### 2. Similar or same functional changes over multiple hunks/diffs __should not__ be removed:
-Although the bug may be triggered by only one part of the changes, retaining the other similar changes is important -- the tests written by the developers might not cover all the cases introduced in the bug fix, but only the case that triggers the bug.
+Although the bug may be triggered by only one part of the changes, retaining the other similar changes is important -- the tests written by the developers might not cover all the cases introduced in the bug fix, but only covers the case that triggers the bug.
 The entire artifact may contain important information to researchers.
 * Example: [Collections 6 non-minimized patch](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/col.6.nonminimized.patch) contains 6 similar changes over different parts of the program.
 Although there is only one hunk that triggers the bug, we should keep all changes.